 Be patient and try again another day.

-Choose a Less Busy Time – For sure, trying to go to the parks on July 11 or July 15 when they open will be very difficult to do because of the large amount of fans that are chomping at the bit to go.
-Also like any normal time visiting Disney World, holidays are going to be busier than non-holidays, and weekends busier than weekdays.
+Choose a Less Busy Time – For sure, like any normal time visiting Disney World, holidays are going to be busier than non-holidays, and weekends busier than weekdays.
+Try going on a weekday when crowds are at their lowest.

 Check out our Walt Disney World Crowd Calendar for more tips on visiting Disney when the crowds are low.

 Get a Disney Resort – One thing that will definitely help you get a reservation is having a Disney World Resort hotel room since those guests have priority with the reservation system.
-If you really want to go to the park and don’t have any luck, book a hotel.
+If you really want to go to the park and don’t have any luck, book a hotel at one of our favorite Disney World Resorts.

 Now that you know everything about the new parks reservation system in Disney World there is to know so far, the only question left is “How long will Disney use it for?”

-Due to lower capacity, Disney World now requires a reservation to enter the theme parks, and also your regular theme park admission.
+Walt Disney World now requires a reservation to enter the theme parks, which is in addition to your regular theme park admission.
+If you don’t have a park reservation, you cannot enter.

 Reservations to The Walt Disney World theme parks are free.

 It can be difficult to get reservations, but it depends on which group you fit into.
-Reservations are easier for Resort Hotel guests, more difficult for Annual Passholders, and very difficult for guests who don’t currently have park tickets or a hotel reservation.
+Reservations are easier for Resort Hotel guests and Theme Park Ticket Guests, while it’s been more difficult for Annual Passholders who don’t have a hotel reservation.

 Anyone age 3 years and older needs a Park Pass reservation.
 Children 2 years and younger do not.

-We know all this can be very confusing, and it will take some time to get used to this new guest theme parks reservation system.
-We’re sure it is going to have some bugs in it at first, but ultimately we think it’s the only fair way to let guests visit the Disney parks at this time since there is such low capactiy for them.
+We know all this can be very confusing, and it has taken some time to get used to this new guest theme parks reservation system.
+It has had some bugs in it over the past few years, but we think that Disney has gotten much better at making passes more available and that guests are very used to them at this point.

-This is only the beginning, and you should expect more changes in the coming weeks.
 We don’t blame you if it all seems too complicated.
-Already a Walt Disney World vacation was extremely complicated to organize, and this just threw us all for a loop.
+Already a Walt Disney World vacation was highly complex to organize, and we don’t blame you if this throws you for a loop.

 Stay tuned for more soon!